Channel Adoption Pathways and Post-Adoption Behavior

-Note that we are less concerned about the contamination problem for our other two events for a few reasons, which we briefly discuss below. \squishlist \item First, since the Black Friday sale occurs only on a single day (and not over a prolonged period, unlike COVID-19), and there is a large spike in adopters on that single day compared to the days around it, the extent of potential contamination is very small.
-In this case, the results are very similar to those from $\S$\ref{ssec:results} since historical data suggest that close to 85.7\% of adopters during the Black Friday event adopt due to the event (and not organically).
-Nevertheless, we still conduct a similar analysis by backing out the ``true'' ATT using the estimated ATT of \textit{Black Friday adopters} relative to \textit{organic adopters} divided by $w_{black\_friday} = 85.7\%$.
-The ``true" ATT of spend for \textit{Black Friday adopters} relative to \textit{organic adopters} would be $\frac{-69.88}{0.857} = -81.54$ (std. error: 16.639), and the ATT of profit would be $\frac{-16.04}{0.857} = -18.716$ (std. error: 5.944).\footnote{Numbers are taken from the column 4 of Tables \ref{tab:total_spend} and \ref{tab:profitability}.} This confirms that even with such potential contamination, \textit{Black Friday adopters} have lower spend and profit relative to \textit{organic adopters}.
+Note that we are less concerned about contamination for the ATT estimates for the other two events for a few reasons, which we briefly discuss below. \squishlist \item First, since the Black Friday sale occurs only on a single day (and not over a prolonged period, unlike COVID-19), and there is a large spike in adopters on that single day compared to the days around it, the extent of potential contamination is very small.
+In this case, the results are very similar to those from $\S$\ref{ssec:results_event_organic_adopters} since historical data suggest that close to 85.7\% of adopters during the Black Friday event adopt because of the event (and not organically).
+Nevertheless, we still conduct a similar analysis by backing out the ``true'' ATT using the estimated ATT of \textit{Black Friday adopters} relative to \textit{organic adopters} as above (details in Web Appendix $\S$\ref{appssec:effect_size_measurement}) to confirm that even with such potential contamination, \textit{Black Friday adopters} have lower spend and profit relative to \textit{organic adopters}.

 \item Next, recall that the \textit{Loyalty Program adopters} are customers who specifically went online for the first time to activate the loyalty program on their mobile app and only made their first online purchase after activation, so contamination with \textit{organic adopters} (those adopted online shopping before the loyalty program was launched and then activated the loyalty program after it was launched) is unlikely. \squishend